lukaszmadrzynski/Website-Update/content/pages/why-us.md

         tagline: ''
         subtitle: ''
         text: >
-          Our guides aren't just tour leaders; they are storytellers, conservation advocates, and passionate locals from the heart of Northwest Yunnan.
+          Our local expert guides aren't just tour leaders; they are storytellers, conservation advocates, and passionate locals from the heart of Northwest Yunnan.
 They possess an unparalleled understanding of the environment, culture, and history of the regions you'll explore in China, particularly in Lijiang and Shangri-La.
 Their insights transform your trip from a visit to a genuine connection.
         image:
           type: ImageBlock